 IDC shall be applied to all eligible grants, contracts, and other agreements with the federal government and other funders.
 Funds received as IDC shall be shared between the department or division initiating and implementing the grant (ranging from 30-60% depending on the grant) and the general education fund (70-40% depending on the grant).
 To account for the varied complexity of grants, the exact distribution percentage shall be determined during the proposal development process.
 As a self-sustaining division, Community Education will receive 100% of IDC recovered on its grants.
-Exceptions to these distributions must be approved by the Chief Financial Officer.
+Exceptions to these distributions must be approved by the Executive Vice President of Finance and Administrative Services.